nkuzjh/Counter-Strike_Behavioural_Cloning/README.md

 CS2 can be running without GPU.
 But taking care of window ratio and resolution in game setting.

-### CSGO requirements
+### CS2 requirements

 We collected the datasets and conducted testing based on game version : 1.41.1.2/14112 10553 insecure  public.
 CS2 is continually updated and this may affect performance.
-Future updates to gameplay may also degrade performance, consider rolling back the CSGO game version in this case.
+Future updates to gameplay may also degrade performance, consider rolling back the CS2 game version in this case.

 Game State Integration (GSI) is used to pull out some metadata about the game.
 The ```dm_run_agent.py``` script is written so that it may be run without installing GSI (option ```IS_GSI```).
 If you'd like to record data or extract metadata while running the agent, you'll need to set up GSI: https://www.reddit.com/r/GlobalOffensive/comments/cjhcpy/game_state_integration_a_very_large_and_indepth/ and update ```MYTOKENHERE``` in ```meta_utils.py```.